heygrady/blog/src/pages/2017-07-12-starting-projects/index.md

 readNext: "/fix-me/"
 path: "/starting-projects/"
 ---
 Becoming a better developer means trying out new things.
-I've been trying to lower my personal barrier to starting new projects by keeping track of the steps involved in *getting started*.
+I've been trying to lower my personal barriers to starting new projects by keeping track of the steps involved in *getting started*.
+Becoming prolific means becoming a master at getting started, but starting new things comes with a negative bias -- the starting boilerplate for new projects is painful.
+There's a lot to learn (and it always seems to change).
 I learn better when I take notes, so, here are my notes.

+I recently [started a new blog](/new-blog/) because I wanted be able to practice the art of publishing often.
+I've already configured my blog to [deploy every time I push to Github](/deploying-travis/).
+Now I can easily write something down and publish it!
 In a very real sense, programming is the art of finding the best way to solve a problem and *writing it down*.

-I recently [started a Gatsby blog](/new-blog/) because I wanted be able to practice the art of publishing often.
-I've already configured my blog to [deploy every time I push to Github](/deploying-travis/).
-Now I can easily write down an idea and publish it!
+This *always be publishing* mentality is vital for the node community, because node developers prefer [many small packages](https://www.wired.com/2015/04/npm-funding/).
+Although, sometimes this can [cause hassles](https://www.theregister.co.uk/2016/03/23/npm_left_pad_chaos/).

+The hassle of setting up and maintaining the boilerplate configuration code is why [many](https://github.com/facebookincubator/create-react-app/tree/master/packages) [maintainers](https://github.com/mozilla-neutrino/neutrino-dev/tree/master/packages) have decided to create [monorepos](https://staltz.com/setting-up-a-javascript-monorepo.html), where many packages live side-by-side and share boilerplate code for testing and building and documentation.

 ## Thinking small

 There is a reason that the Node community encourages creating *small, focused* packages.
 Choosing small projects that can be completed quickly is a great way to build a personal learning momentum.
 If you can get the code finished in a few days then you can afford lavish amenities like documentation and tests.

 The downside of many small packages is that you have to start lots of projects.
-Node doesn't come with a standard CLI beyond npm / yarn ([why yarn?](https://circleci.com/blog/why-are-developers-moving-to-yarn/)), so It's hard to know exactly where to start.
-Even if you're just creating a simple Node package, the process of publishing a package requires some boilerplate configuration.
-With the addition of Babel and Webpack it can possibly take *too long* to get your project bootstrapped.
+Node doesn't come with a standard CLI beyond npm / yarn ([why yarn?](https://circleci.com/blog/why-are-developers-moving-to-yarn/)), so it's hard to know exactly where to start.
+Even if you're just creating a simple Node package, the process of publishing a package requires boilerplate configuration.
+With the addition of Babel and Webpack it can feel like it's taking *too long* to get going.

-As a JavaScript enthusiast, I'm almost always making a Node-based project.
+As a JavaScript enthusiast, I'm almost always starting new Node-based projects.
 Node works really well on the server and is a perfect environment for react-redux (web application) development.
-Because I primarily do frontend development, I'm typically starting projects with the react-redux-starter-kit (create react app is also very popular).
-Using a starter kit allows you to bootstrap quickly with sensible defaults -- I'll probably write about that in a future post.
+Because I primarily do frontend development, I'm typically starting projects with the [react-redux-starter-kit](https://github.com/davezuko/react-redux-starter-kit) ([create-react-app](https://github.com/facebookincubator/create-react-app) is also very popular).
+Using a starter kit allows you to quickly bootstrap a new app with sensible defaults -- I'll probably write about that in a future post.

-### A proper start
-I find myself more and more needing to create packages to re-use code across react-redux projects.
+I find myself needing to create packages to re-use code across react-redux projects.
 These packages aren't web *apps*... they're web *packages*.
-I'm defining a web package to mean an npm package that's intended to be imported into a web application.
+I'm defining *web package* to mean: "an npm package that's intended to be imported into a (webpack / babel) web application."
 Below are the steps I take to start a new web package from scratch.
 Hopefully these notes will make it easier the next time I need to get started.

+### A proper start
-In this post I will be merging the configuration files from the [react-redux-starter-kit](https://github.com/davezuko/react-redux-starter-kit) (a web application) and [redux](https://github.com/reactjs/redux) (a web package).
-I'm using files from the starter-kit because I like their use of [Standard JS](https://standardjs.com/) and it's what I use to build my applications, so I prefer a common "look and feel".
-I'm using files from redux because it is a really popular web package that has a broad audience.
+In this post I will be merging the configuration files from the [react-redux-starter-kit](https://github.com/davezuko/react-redux-sarter-kit) (a web application) and [redux](https://github.com/reactjs/redux) (a web package).
+I'm using files from the starter-kit because I like their use of [Standard JS](https://standardjs.com/).
+Plus, it's what I use to build my applications so I prefer a common "look and feel."
+I'm using files from redux because it is a really popular web package that has a broad audience -- so they likely have a solid setup.

 **A boilerplate web package needs:**